 From building a strong foundation in your 30s to navigating retirement in your 60s, understanding and avoiding common money mistakes is crucial for long-term financial well-being.

-Today, we’re going to explore the biggest money mistakes to avoid for in your 30s, 40s, 50s, and 60s.
+Today, we’re going to explore the biggest money mistakes to avoid in your 20s, 30s, 40s, 50s, and 60s (note that some money habits may bear repeating in multiple decades for different reasons).
 By recognizing and sidestepping these pitfalls, you can enhance your financial health, secure your future, and make the most of each stage of life.

 Money Mistakes in Your 30s